OneWithTheInternet/OneWithTheInternet/README.md

 - 👋 Hi, I’m @OneWithTheInternet
-- 👀 I’m like in front end web development
+- 👀 I like front end web development
-- 🌱 I’m currently the guy behind Gmology.com and open to other work opportunities
+- 🌱 I’m the guy behind Gmology.com and open to more work opportunities
 - 💞️ I’m looking foward to keep building amazing and fun web apps
 - 📫 Reach out to me at my inbox